stephenredfield/InstructorResources/Week0List.md

 ## Canvas Syllabus Page Requirements

+SPRING 2026 NOTE: In the coming terms the structure of this will change.
+If your course is not actively being re-developed, this structure is still the standard.

 Please use this [template file](docs/Week0Template.txt) for assistance in formatting the Syllabus page.
 There is also a more detailed [video guide](media/Week0DemoVideo.mp4).

 - **The following materials are part of the Canvas “Syllabus” page, and are presented by HTML tabs.**